kaijio/Seattle-Map-Tiles/README.md

 1. Basemap.
 The first tileset is a monochrome basemap which comes from MapBox.
 <img width="541" alt="basemap" src='/img/nobase.png'>

 2. Libraries.
-The second tilesset contains the locations for Seattle Libraries, which are shown in brown dots.
+The second tileset contains the locations for Seattle Libraries, which are shown in brown dots.
 <img width="541" alt="libraries" src='/img/libraries.png'>

 3. Libraries + Basemap.
 The third tileset contains the library locations on top of the MapBox basemap I have created